jean-roland/LCSF_C_Stack/README.md

 ## How to use
 First, include all the source files in your project.
 You can find example set-up code in `custom_main.c`.

 Modules must be initialized once in your application before you can use them.
-Further initialization will only waste memory and using before initializing will result in a bad address fault.
+Using before initializing might result in a bad address fault.

 Then, to interface with your project:
-* Call the function `LCSF_TranscoderReceive` with your module receiving data in lcsf format (eg: data coming from a network port, an UART or a CAN bus...)
+* Create a custom protocol either by modifying the example protocol files or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommended).
-* Give a callback to the function that will send the transcoder data.
+* Call the function `LCSF_TranscoderReceive` when you received a buffer containing an lcsf message, this will call the adequate function in your `<protocol>_Main.c`.

-Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol files or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommended).
+* Call the function `LCSF_Bridge_Encode` to encode a buffer with an lcsf_message that you can then send.
+Example call can be found in your `<protocol>_Main.c`.

 You can change some stack parameters (protocol array size, filo size) in `include/LCSF_config.h`.